Mongolia: Architecture

-The traditional Mongolian dwelling is known as a ger.
+The traditional dwelling is known as a ger.
 In the past it was known by the Turkic term yurt, but this has been changing as the Mongolian term becomes better known in English-speaking countries.
 According to Mongolian artist and art critic N. Chultem, the ger was the basis for development of traditional Mongolian architecture.
 In the 16th and 17th centuries, lamaseries were built throughout the country.
 Many of them started as ger-temples.
 When they needed to be enlarged to accommodate the growing number of worshippers, the Mongolian architects used structures with 6 and 12 angles with pyramidal roofs to approximate to the round shape of a ger.
 Further enlargement led to a quadratic shape of the temples.
 The roofs were made in the shape of marquées.
 The trellis walls, roof poles and layers of felt were replaced by stone, brick, beams and planks, and became permanent.

-Chultem distinguished three styles in traditional Mongolian architecture: Mongolian, Tibetan and Chinese as well as combinations of the three.
+Chultem distinguishes three styles in traditional Mongolian architecture: Mongolian, Tibetan and Chinese as well as combinations of the three.
 Among the first quadratic temples was Batu-Tsagaan (1654) designed by Zanabazar.
 An example of the ger-style architecture is the lamasery Dashi-Choiling in Ulaanbaatar.
 The temple Lavrin (18th century) in the Erdene Zuu lamasery was built in the Tibetan tradition.
 An example of a temple built in the Chinese tradition is the lamasery Choijing Lamiin Sume (1904), which is a museum today.
 The quadratic temple Tsogchin in lamasery Gandan in Ulaanbaatar is a combination of the Mongolian and Chinese tradition.
 The temple of Maitreya (disassembled in 1938) is an example of the Tibeto-Mongolian architecture.
 Dashi-Choiling monastery has commenced a project to restore the temple and the 25 m sculpture of Maitreya.

+Visual arts

+Before the 20th century, most works of the fine arts had a religious function, and therefore Mongolian fine arts were heavily influenced by religious texts.
+Thangkas were usually painted or made in appliqué technique.
+Bronze sculptures usually showed Buddhist deities.
+A number of great works are attributed to Zanabazar.

+In the late 19th century, painters like "Marzan" Sharav turned to more realistic painting styles.
+Under the Mongolian People's Republic, socialist realism was the dominant painting style, however traditional thangka-like paintings dealing with secular, nationalist themes were also popular, a genre known as "Mongol zurag".
+Among the first attempts to introduce modernism was the painting Ehiin setgel (Mother's love) created by Tsevegjav in the 1960s.
+The artist was purged as his work was censored.
+All forms of fine arts flourished only after perestroika in the late 1980s.
+Otgonbayar Ershuu is arguably one of the most well-known modern artists in the Western world; he is portrayed in the film "ZURAG" by Tobias Wulff.